TheThingKnownAsKit/obsidian-vaults/Personal/Zooliminology/The Zooliminology Project/Researchers.md

 - Tau (green)
 - Gamma (beige old timey outfit)
 	- Tried to lease far plane interiors as apartments for a quick buck
+	- Canonically into crypto (pitched Golb Coin to Alpha)
 - Phi (orange)
 	- Takes all the pictures
 - Psi (red)
+- Pi
+	- Looked at the [[The Infinite Polygon Cube]] too long and is now permanently laggy/glitchy (not constantly but frequent)
+	- Has an average face allegedly